manahiyo831/RadioFieldAR/README.md

 #### 3. Check to work properly RTL-SDR on your device.

-I recommend RTL-SDR is work collectly usin this app.
+I recommend to check working the RTL-SDR with your device before using this app.

+This is the one of the app with RTL-SDR.

 https://play.google.com/store/apps/details?id=com.mantz_it.rfanalyzer&hl=en&gl=US

 #### 4.Install RadioFieldAR
-This app can't be installed from the google play store.
+I'm sorry this app can't be installed from the google play store.

-You can install using APK file in github.
+You can install using APK file on the github.

 Please see here for details.
 https://www.lifewire.com/install-apk-on-android-4177185